 It's also important to look into their financial standing to ensure you're dealing with a reputable business that can be relied upon to pay you.
 This can be more difficult with overseas businesses, but it may be possible to conduct a status query through your bank.

 Make sure any agreement with an agent or distributor is formalised in a clear written contract.
 It's worth seeking expert advice - eg from a lawyer with trade-related experience or your local UK Trade & Investment team.
 Make sure you are satisfied with every part of the contract.
-See our guide on getting paid when selling overseas.
+Read more about getting paid when selling overseas.